• Skip to main content

 Salad

-Some might say that there is no room on a crowded Thanksgiving dinner plate for a green salad.
+Some might say that there is no room on a crowded Thanksgiving dinner plate for a salad.
 But I beg to differ!
 Not only are salads healthy, but they also introduce different textures to your palate and color to your plate.

 thanksgiving with food allergies